Odense: Early history

 Odense is one of Denmark's oldest cities.
 Archaeological excavations in the vicinity show proof of settlement for over 4,000 years since at least the Stone Age.
 The earliest community was centred on the higher ground between the Odense River to the south and Naesbyhoved Lake (now dry) to the north.
 Nonnebakken, one of Denmark's former Viking ring fortresses, lay to the south of the river.
 Today, Odense's Møntergården Museum has many artefacts related to the early Viking history in the Odense area.
 The Vikings built numerous fortifications along the river banks to defend it against invaders coming in from the coast.

-The city celebrated its thousandth anniversary in 1988, commemorating the first mention of the town's name in a letter dated 18 March 988 from the German Emperor Otto III which granted rights to Odense and neighbouring settlements.
+The city celebrated its thousandth anniversary in 1988, commemorating the first mention of the town's name in a letter dated 18 March 988 from the German emperor Otto III which granted rights to Odense and neighbouring settlements.
 The first church in Odense appears to have been St Mary's, probably built in the late 12th century.
 The territory, previously part of the vast Archbishopric of Hamburg, was created a Catholic diocese in 988.
 The first recorded bishops of Odense were Odinkar Hvide and Reginbert, who was consecrated by Archbishop Æthelnoth of Canterbury, in 1022.

 Recent excavations have shown that from the early 11th century, the town developed in the area around Albani Torv, Fisketorvet, Overgade and Vestergade.
 By 1070, Odense had already grown into a city of stature in Denmark.
 Canute IV of Denmark, generally considered to be the last Viking king, was murdered by unruly peasants, discontent with the high taxes he imposed on the town, in Odense's St Alban's Priory on 10 July 1086.
 He was canonized in 1100.
 The priory no longer exists, although a church has been situated on the site since about 900.
 At the beginning of the 12th century, Benedictine monks from England founded St Canute's Abbey.
 It was here the English monk Ælnoth wrote Denmark's first literary work, Vita et Passio S. Canuti (The Life and Passion of St Canute).
-Canute's shrine in Odense Cathedral (which was attached to the priory) attracted pilgrims throughout the Middle Ages.
+Canute's shrine in Odense Cathedral (which was attached to the priory) attracted pilgrims throughout the Middle Ages and can still be viewed today.